iMax-pp/webls/README.md

 # webls
-`webls` list all files under given repository and send it back as a JSON array.
+`webls` list all files/folders under given repository and send it back as a JSON array.
 The files to return can be filter by extension (no regex, default to all).

 ```bash